 How can you sit more upright while you eat?
-To promote digestion and relieve strain on the internal organs, make sure the spine is adjusted.
+Ensure the spine is adjusted to promote digestion and relieve strain on the internal organs.

 The key is to bring the food to your lips rather than leaning toward it while sitting up straight and keeping your chin in line with the table.
 By doing this, you’ll be able to keep your shoulders back and stop hunching over your food.

 Maintain a straight posture as you wait